 Mother, I honor you as one of my brave ancestors, and I am now studying Environmental Science here at Evergreen.
 I want to use this degree to first design a wilderness school which can teach youngsters like myself to be brave healers and teachers who can combat the Syndrome which plagued you.
 And secondly, formulate a foundation for future generation’s students to be inspired to dream for these goals: to be tribal elders who engage with the modern world with mindfulness and purpose.
 Also, by studying Environmental Science, I want to pursue my career as a naturopathic doctor who can teach people about real wellness and our human bodies’ connections with the environment, not what society has taught us – that we are isolated from our environment.
 Lastly, and most importantly, I want to keep you in my heart and memory through my own studies.
 May you live well through the internships I worked and the studies I do because I want you to know that I honor and love you through what I do.

 About the Author

-I was an immigrant that came from Vietnam and was born overseas.
-I was raised in Austin, Texas and went to school there, however, one of the great things that changed me as a person is how there are a ton of teachers that have changed my life around, and in some of the most unlikely settings.
-Those are the teachers that inspired me to be who I am today, where I started to research effective ways that teachers teach students to be civiclly intelligent, along with spreading such areas into the whole school system and other disciplines.
+Andy Lai: I was an immigrant whocame from Vietnam and was born overseas in the US.
+I was raised in Austin, Texas and went to school there.
+However, one of the great things that changed me as a person is how there were a lot of teachers that have changed my life around, and in some of the most unlikely settings.
+Those are the teachers that inspired me to be who I am today, where I started to research effective ways that teachers teach students to be civically intelligent, along with spreading such areas into the whole school system and other disciplines.
 I also have a history with Naropa University and later on transfer to Evergreen in order to search for transformative education.